developerFarukk/MediMart-Client/README.md

 ## Key Features

 ### User Authentication
-- Custom login system for users and admins using email and password.
+- Custom login system for users and admin using email and password.

 ### User Roles
 - **Customers**: Can browse, add medicines to the cart, and place orders.